CYCOGS AI Robotics Stories

 Normally these snake arms are long and not at all suitable for storage or mobile robotics use.
 With our rotating platform, the arms simply curl up upon the rotating platform!

-CYCOGS® company then developed our own arm design
+CYCOGS® Company subsequently developed our own arm design

 and realized we had the perfect force drive for it.